 BU Radiology International Visiting Resident Scholar Program and Global Health

-The department offers selected 4th year residents the opportunity to participate in a 4 week international elective at Kameda Medical Center, Kamogawa City, Japan or Lebanese University, Beirut, Lebanon.
+The department offers selected 4th year residents the opportunity to participate in a 4 week international elective at Kameda Medical Center, Kamogawa City, Japan.
 In addition, we encourage residents with interest in global health to become involved in RAD-AID International, an organization that offers international educational and research experiences for trainees.